paion-data/.github/profile/README.md

 We never sneak through a problem. **We discuss**.

-We do nothing before communication because we believe nothing great happens if people do not find **communication interesting**.
+We do nothing before communicating because we believe nothing great happens if people do not find **communication interesting**.

 ### 🌟 Data-Driven Culture 🌟